MaastrichtU-Library/qualitative-FAIR-data/_episodes/03-data-descriptions.md

 > ## Discussion
 > Scenario:
-You are a marine biology researcher, your group have discovered new organisms, and it's time to create data descriptions.
-However, there are no available Ontologies to describe the data records, given that they are new scientific discoveries
+You are a digital history researcher, and your group will digitalize technology gadgets and artefacts that are not used anymore (e.g. VHS player), and it's time to create data descriptions.
+However, there are no available Ontologies to describe the data records, given that they are contemporary history
 >
 > Discuss with your team what the researcher should do given that apparently there are no available Ontologies to describe their data
 {: .discussion}